-All skaters must complete online registration for each session on a first-come basis.
+- All skaters must complete session registration on a first-come basis.
+Online pre-registration and on-site registration available.
+(Check with rink for registration availability)

-• All participants must follow the session guidelines posted at the rink and conduct themselves in a sportsmanlike manner at all times.
+- All skaters must follow the session guidelines posted at the rink.

 The Pasadena Ice Skating Center coaches conduct private lessons for skaters of all ages and ability levels.
 Private lessons – along with regular practice –improve individual skating skills.
 The Pasadena Ice Skating Center’s independent contractor coaches manage their own lesson schedule and use our facility to teach their lessons.